 At selected schools, any staff member with instructional responsibilities for grade 7, 8, and/or 9 students—whether with a whole class or a single student—is eligible to be selected.
-This means that classroom teachers as well as “pull-out” and “push-in” instructors will be included in the study.

 Survey items for the TALIS questionnaires are developed in a collaborative, international process.

 Led by the OECD and its contractors, national representatives from each participating country meet several times throughout a year to develop and refine the survey items.
 The themes of TALIS (e.g., teacher evaluation and feedback) are based on the policy and research priorities of all participating countries.
 Based on these priorities, new items are developed and items from previous rounds are reviewed.
 All items are included in a field trial conducted in every participating country.
 The field trial is used to identify items that do not function as designed or that may be inappropriate or do not easily translate into the various national contexts.
 Finally, the final survey instruments are reviewed and approved by the national representatives.

 Each participating country is responsible for translating the survey instruments into their own language or languages, unless the original survey items are in the language of the country.
 Each country identifies translators to translate the source versions into their own language.
 External translation companies independently review each country's translations.
 Instruments are verified twice, once before the field test and again before the main data collection.
 Statistical analyses of the item data are then conducted to check for evidence of differences in response patterns across countries that could indicate a translation problem.
 If a translation problem with an item is discovered in the field test, it is removed from the final survey instruments.